-The authors of this evaluation report are independent evaluation consultants, who conducted the study in Eastern DR. Congo, in the provinces of Ituri, North Kivu and South Kivu.
+The authors of this evaluation report are independent evaluation consultants, who conducted the study in two governorates of Qena and Damietta in Egypt.
 The opinions expressed are those of the Evaluation team and do not necessarily reflect those of UN-Habitat.
 Responsibility for the opinions expressed in this report rests solely with the authors.
 Also, the designations employed and the presentation of the materials do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers of boundaries.
 Excerpts may be reproduced without authorization, on the condition that the source is indicated.